chfoo/callfunc/README.md

 Typically libraries are provided your distribution's package manager, but only stable versions.
 In this case, the library can be built and installed following the instructions in the libffi readme file.
 Running the install step will install it to /usr/local/lib.
 On Debian-based distributions, you can replace the install step with `checkinstall` to create and install a deb package.

-The paths for searching for libraries is more restricted when executing applications.
-The `LD_LIBRARY_PATH` environment can be provided to the executable.
-For example:

-`LD_LIBRARY_PATH="./:/usr/local/lib/:$LD_LIBRARY_PATH"`

 ### callfunc.hdll (HashLink)

 You will need CMake.
 The following commands assumes a Bash shell.